-There will be a learning log challenge that will be set every Wednesday and should be returned to school the following Wednesday.
+There will be a learning log challenge that will be set every Wednesday which should be returned to school the following Wednesday.

-Similarly they will have a weekly spelling test (see their homework diary for which day your child will be tested)
+Similarly, they will also have a weekly spelling test, which will be on a Thursday

 We will be checking the children’s homework diaries regularly so may we ask that you please initial all completed homework for your child.